 There is no single template for success with a social media strategy.
 Otherwise, every company and individual would be following it.
 To get a better idea of what works for you, you’ll need to model social media strategies that have proven successful.

 One of the best ways to do this is to look at other people and brands that your core audience enjoys.
 If you have a skincare business, look at what people involved in skincare are doing to be successful.
 If you’re offering a new book, check out what other self-improvement writers do to reach their audience.
+Ask yourself how you can bring their traffic to your website.

 Other ways to model social media strategies: